SpiderMate/B-XSSRF/README.md

 # B-XSSRF
-Toolkit to detect Blind XSS, XXE &amp; SSRF
+ Toolkit to detect and keep track on Blind XSS, XXE & SSRF